karatelabs/karate/README.md

 And it is worth mentioning that the Karate [configuration 'bootstrap'](#configuration) routine is itself a JavaScript function.

 ### The `karate` object
-A JavaScript function at runtime has access to a utility object in a variable named: `karate`.
+A JavaScript function or expression at runtime has access to a utility object in a variable named: `karate`.
 This provides the following methods:

 Operation | Description
 --------- | -----------